Find Affordable College Courses

 $31,258 Average Tuition & Fees

-Out of the 117 schools in the Great Lakes Region that were part of this year’s ranking, Alverno College landed the # 4 spot on the list.
+You’ll join some of the best and brightest minds around you if you attend Alverno College.
+The school came in at #4 on this year’s Best Value Special Education Schools in the Great Lakes Region list.
 Located in the large city of Milwaukee, Alverno is a private not-for-profit school with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Alverno are $31,258 a year.